Antioxidant vs. Oxidant: What’s the Difference?

 Essentially, oxidative stress is an imbalance between the production of free radicals and our body’s ability to detoxify their harmful effects through the neutralization effect of antioxidants.
 While short-term oxidative stress is a normal bodily response, long-term oxidative stress leads to a plethora of diseases.

-70-80% of your immune system is housed in your gut.
+Your gut houses 70-80% of your immune system.
 The gut acts as a hydrogen generator that is designed to create 10 to 12 liters of hydrogen per day.
-So why wouldn’t the gut do that?
+So what would stop the gut from doing that?
 By not eating the right foods, not getting enough exercise, consuming food with pesticides in it, putting our bodies under sleep deprivation, etc., the gut may become damaged, leading to a deficiency of hydrogen.
 Hydrogen water puts back the missing hydrogen to restore your gut and promote the growth of good bacteria.

-For more information on hydrogen water, visit www.synergyscience.com.
+For more information on antioxidant water, visit www.synergyscience.com.